 Empathy is the ability to understand and share another person’s feelings.
-It’s a heartfelt “walking in another man's shoes” and “I feel your pain,” rolled into one.
+It’s a heartfelt combination of “walking in another person’s shoes” and “feeling their pain.”
 Psychologists often refer to two types of empathy: affective and cognitive.

 Affective empathy is the ability to feel or share in another person’s emotions.
-It is sometimes called emotional empathy.
-It may also be called primitive empathy.
+It’s sometimes called emotional empathy or primitive empathy.

-Cognitive empathy, on the other hand is the ability to recognize and understand another person’s perspective and emotions.
+Cognitive empathy is the ability to recognize and understand another person’s perspective and emotions.

-In a study that looked at MRI images of peoples’ brains, affective empathy was seen to affect the brain in different ways from cognitive empathy.
+In a 2008 study that looked at MRI images of peoples’ brains, affective empathy was seen to affect the brain in different ways from cognitive empathy.
 Affective empathy activated the emotional processing areas of the brain.
-Cognitive empathy, on the other hand, activated the area of the brain associated with executive function, or thought, reasoning, and decision-making.
+Cognitive empathy activated the area of the brain associated with executive function, or thought, reasoning, and decision-making.

 Most studies looking at the effects of bipolar disorder on empathy have relied on a small number of participants.
 That makes it difficult to come to any definitive conclusions.
 Research results are sometimes conflicting as well.
-Existing research does, however, provide some insight into the disorder.
+However, existing research does provide some insight into the disorder.